There are moments when we just can't find mortadella. Craving that rich, delicious taste, only to come up empty-handed.

 Turkey breast is leaner and less flavorful but works as a light substitute in wraps or sandwiches.

-Chicken sausage provides a leaner option with a different flavor profile but can still work in stuffed dishes or as a sandwich filling.
+Chicken sausage provides a leaner option with a different flavor but can still work in stuffed dishes or as a sandwich filling.

 Pancetta can work well in place of mortadella, adding a saltier, more savory taste to your charcuterie selection.